ganeti/ganeti/doc/design-global-hooks.rst

 GANETI_JOB_ID
   Id of the job current opcode belongs to.

+GANETI_IS_MASTER
+  The variable showing if the current node is a master node.
+It might be useful e.g. if global hooks are used for the logging purposes.

+  The ``master`` value means that the node is the master node

+  The ``not_master`` value means that the node is not the master

 Due to the fact that global hooks will be executed even after job process has dead, a new environmental variable is introduced for the *global* post hooks:

 GANETI_POST_STATUS
-  String containing status of the opcode execution: ``succeeded``, ``failed`` or ``disappeared``.
+  String containing status of the opcode execution: ``success``, ``error`` or ``disappeared``.

-  The ``succeded`` status means that the logical unit corresponding to opcode succesfully finished.
+  The ``success`` status means that the logical unit corresponding to the opcode and the non-global post hooks for the opcodes have succesfully finished.

-  The ``failed`` status means that the corresponding logical unit caused an exception which has been logged.
+  The ``error`` status means that the corresponding logical unit or the non-global hooks caused an exception which has been logged.

-  The ``disappeared`` status means that job process has died during the logical unit execution.
+  The ``disappeared`` status means that the job process has died during the logical unit or the non-global hooks execution.

 Behaviour details
 ~~~~~~~~~~~~~~~~~

-The code executing the logical unit will start a process which will be
+*Global* pre hooks will always be executed just before the usual pre
+hooks on the same node set and on the master node.
+The hooks
+execution result will be ignored.
+In case of opcodes which don't
-responsible for the *global* hooks execution.
-All the pre hooks will end
+support hooks, *global* pre hooks also will be executed but only on
-their execution before the start of the opcode execution on each node.
+the master node.

-All the post hooks will start after the end of logical unit execution or
+With the post hooks the situation is more complicated.
+In case of
+successful job process execution, *global* hooks will be executed just
+after the usual post hooks have run and all the errors have been
+checked.
+In case of ``error`` status, *global* post hooks will be
+executed only on the master node from the exception handler.
+Just after
+the *global* post hooks execution, the exception will be raised again
-after the job process death.
-In case of the job process death, the hooks
+as usual.
+In case of job process disappear, the scheduler will execute
+the *global* post hooks in a separate process as soon as the job
+process death is registered.
+The *global* post hooks will be executed
-will not be executed for the further opcodes in the job.
+only for the opcodes with an initialized start_timestamp.

 .. vim: set textwidth=72 :
 ..
 Local Variables: